 Cycling Distance: 63 miles.

 Day 3: East Burke

 Highlights: The Capitol to the Northeast Kingdom

 Following another savory Vermont country breakfast, spin out of Montpelier to Vermont's iconic Northeast Kingdom.
 "The Kingdom" epitomizes Vermont and its rural agricultural heritage.
 Country roads wind through sprawling green fields of picturesque farmland.
-Ride past the sparkling waters of several ponds where you might stop to cool off along the gradual climb east to The Kingdom.
-Vermont's signature sugar maples are abundant along country roads and provide welcome shade on a warm summer's day.
-Visit a maple farm and sugarhouse run by eighth generation of family who still use traditional sap buckets and wood fires to make maple syrup.
 Your lodging this evening is in a stunning ridge top setting on a peaceful country road surrounded by farm fields.
 The aptly named Inn at Mountain View Farm features expansive views both to the east and the west, and on clear summer evenings stargazing is a favorite pastime around the fire pit.
-Dinner this evening features a specially created menu of the freshest ingredients from the Inns gardens and area farms.
-Cycling Distance: 50 miles.
+Dinner this evening is an outdoor BBQ and, of course, a selection of local craft beer!

 Lodging: Inn at Mountain View Farm